 "The Trouble with Magical Beings" (A Fantasy) Chapter 8

-Daniel looked at the compass making sure they were still heading south.
+Daniel looked at the compass in his hand making sure they were still heading south.

 “Can you turn a little to the left Shale,” he asked the little robot turned yacht.

 “Aye, Aye Captain Daniel,” Shale replied, his voice coming from the bow of the ship.